speedaru/nvim-config/README.md

 # nvim-config
-my nvim config forked from
+my nvim config forked from https://github.com/craftzdog/dotfiles-public and added some changes